dragonish/obsidian-abbreviations/README.md

 ### Insert extra definition

-*This command is only allowed after enabling the "Enable Markdown Extra syntax support (Experimental)" setting.*
+*This command is only allowed after enabling the "Enable Markdown Extra syntax support" setting.*

 Insert definition of Markdown Extra syntax at current cursor position in activity editor.